GT-ARC/opaca-python-sdk/README.md

 ## Environment Variables

+Agent Containers can be passed environment variables during deployment.
+This is useful if you need to pass either sensitive information, such as an api-key, or if you want to configure your agent based on some external configuration, such as a database connection string.

 You can pass environment variables to your agent container by declaring them in the `resources/container.json` file and then passing the actual values during the container deployment via the `POST /containers` endpoint.

 Here is an example for an environment variable `MY_API_KEY`: